-Eight U.S. Presidents were born in Virginia and most of their homes can be visited today.
+Eight U.S. Presidents were born in Virginia and most of their homes can be visited year-round.
 Washington, Jefferson, Madison, Monroe, Harrison, Tyler, Taylor and Wilson have all hailed from the Old Dominion.
-The tours and itineraries below will allow you to tour their homes and walk in their footsteps.
+The tours and trip ideas below will allow you to tour their homes and walk in their footsteps.

 George Washington’s Home Town, Fredericksburg

 Fredericksburg is one of America’s most historic and intriguing cities.
 But few know this is where George Washington grew up.
 After a lively and fun trolley tour introduces you to this gem of a town you’ll go over to Ferry Farm in Stafford County and see where young George lived as a boy through his teenage years.
 Read more.

 Lincoln Walk by Segway of Richmond